rpgreview/papersandpaychecks/pnp.md

 **Jump**

-A Jump check is necessary when a player dictates that the character will attempt to leap without touching an intervening surface.
+A Jump check is used when a player dictates that the character will attempt to leap without touching an intervening surface.
 Encumbrance penalties apply to Jump checks.
 The distance covered will depend on the type of Jump attempted, with modifiers according to the conditions.

+**Melee**

+A Melee check when a character is attempting to hit something with the fists, or use any number of hand-based weapons, all of which can be used as optional specialisations as fighting styles (e.g., brawling, swords, axe and mace etc).
+The Melee check is contested against the defense of the opponent and the difference is used to determine the damage caused.

+> There are only a few combat skills in *Papers & Paychecks*.
+It's not that violent actions don't occur, they certainly do and they're dramatic enough in their own right.
+However the attention given to them as part of the game system is relatively reduced and proportional to their importance.

 **Swim**